-- ✓ His staff is well-trained. (staff here refers to the whole complement of his office personnel). - ✓ A STAFF member was awarded a fellowship. (one of the personnel). - Several members of the PhilRice staff were granted scholarships for their exemplary achievements. - ✓ He was there to see off stranded DA PERSONNEL bound for Tuguegarao. - X PhilRice regular STAFF were recruited for the programs. - X Other STAFF were also seconded as project leaders in the other 7 programs. - X Governor Castillejos was told this was the first time that PhilRice STAFF have visited Batanes. - X Dr. Fakan met Dr. Dale Bottrell, Dr. Keith Moody, and other IRRI STAFF who were attending a training on IPM at PhilRice. - X Four new STAFF from PhilRice Agusan were trained.
+- ✓ His staff is well-trained. (staff here refers to the whole complement of his office personnel) - ✓ A STAFF member was awarded a fellowship.
+(One of the personnel) - ✓ Several members of the PhilRice staff were granted scholarships for their exemplary achievements. - PhilRice regular STAFF were recruited for the programs. - Other STAFF were also seconded as project leaders in the other 7 programs. - Governor Castillejos was told this was the first time that PhilRice STAFF have visited Batanes. - He was there to see off stranded DA staff bound for Tuguegarao City. - Dr. Fakan met Dr. Dale Bottrell, Dr. Keith Moody, and other IRRI STAFF who were attending a training on IPM at PhilRice. - Four new STAFF from PhilRice Agusan were trained.